arp242/goatcounter/tpl/_backend_sitecode.markdown

         // [.. contents of count.js ..]
     </script>

+Any existing version of `count.js` is guaranteed to remain compatible, but you may need to update it in the future for new features.

 ### Setting the endpoint in JavaScript
 Normally GoatCounter gets the endpoint to send pageviews to from the